‘Missing my baby’: Six killed in Virginia Walmart shooting - WTOP News

 CHESAPEAKE, Va.
-(AP) — A custodian and father of two.
+(AP) — A 16-year-old helping his family.
+A custodian and father of two.
 A mother with wedding plans.
 A happy-go-lucky guy.
+A longtime employee.

-That’s how friends and family described some of the six people killed at a Walmart in Chesapeake, Virginia, when a manager opened fire with a handgun right before an employee meeting.
-Five adults have been identified, while authorities have not released the name of the sixth person killed, a 16-year-old boy.
+That’s how friends and family described some of the six people killed at a Walmart in Chesapeake, Virginia, when a manager opened fire with a handgun before an employee meeting.
+Authorities released the name of the sixth person killed, a 16-year-old boy, Friday morning.
+The five adult victims were identified late Wednesday.

 Here are some details about those who were lost: